-You'll need the Objective Caml compiler (version 3.11.2 or later), which is available from http://caml.inria.fr.
-Building and installing OCaml on Unix systems is very straightforward; just follow the instructions in the distribution.
+You'll need the Objective Caml compiler, available from http://caml.inria.fr.
+OCaml is available from most package managers Building and installing OCaml on Unix systems is very straightforward; just follow the instructions in the distribution.
 You'll probably want to build the native-code compiler in addition to the bytecode compiler, as Unison runs much faster when compiled to native code, but this is not absolutely necessary.
 (Quick start: on many systems, the following sequence of commands will get you a working and installed compiler: first do make world opt, then su to root and do make install.)